-BU offers Headspace free of charge to BU employees, which offer guided meditation and other practices for cultivating mental well-being.
+BU offers the app, Headspace free of charge to BU employees.
+It offers guided meditation and other practices for cultivating mindfulness and mental well-being.

 What’s Up This is a free app that offers CBT (Cognitive Behavioral Therapy) and ACT (Acceptance Commitment Therapy) methods to help you cope with Depression, Anxiety, Anger, Stress.
 It includes an assortment of different options including diary and habit tracking, psychoeducation and other coping strategies.
 While this is a free app, there are costs associated with upgrading.
 They refer to the charges as donations and they say that they will work with anyone of any financial means.